Kizaki

 Namespaces

-File fields on namespaced entities follow the same namespace rules as all other entity fields.
+File fields on namespaced entities follow the same namespace rules as all other fields.
+Tenant-scoped entities have tenant-scoped files.
+Cross-tenant file access requires the same elevated path as cross-tenant data access.

 Quotas And Operational Limits